Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Multiplicities from brackets of polyvector fields

-A construction of ``theta polyvector fields,'' analogous to the construction of theta functions, is not currently known, but we suggest based on Proposition \ref{dl2} that such a construction might be possible using the Schouten-Nijenhuis bracket and higher-codimension tropical incidence conditions.
+A construction of ``theta polyvector fields,'' analogous to the construction of theta functions, is not currently known, but we suggest based on Proposition \ref{dl2} that such a construction might be possible using the Schouten-Nijenhuis bracket and higher-codimension tropical incidence conditions, at least for the BV-closed polyvector fields $A_0$. \begin{rmk} We note that our brackets $l_k$ can be defined for more general log Calabi-Yau varieties $U$ via by taking $l_1$ to be the BV--operator as in \S \ref{l1BV}, and defining $\epsilon$ as in \eqref{epsilon}.
+We expect these brackets form an $L_{\infty}$-structure on this more general $A_0$ --- indeed, if $U$ contains a Zariski dense algebraic torus, then this follows from the torus case, i.e., Theorem \ref{Linfinity}.
+As noted above, for $Y\setminus D$ affine, closed string mirror symmetry predicts that $SH_{\log}^*(Y,D)\cong \Poly^*(U)$ for $U=\Spec SH_{\log}^0(Y,D)$.
+We conjecture that this isomorphism identifies our brackets $\{l_k\}_{k\in \bb{Z}_{\geq 1}}$ on $A_0$ with the $L_{\infty}$-structure of Chas-Sullivan \cite{CS} on the equivariant string topology of $Y\setminus D$ --- cf. Observation \ref{Janko2} for the case where $Y\setminus D$ is an algebraic torus. \end{rmk}